 This book was so profound for me and should be a must-read for everyone.
 Nadia’s story was often hard to read and I constantly had to remind myself that it was real.
 The details of her family’s fight against the threat of ISIS really sheds light on what is happening in a world that is not your own.
 Let’s just say it’s eye-opening and downright terrifying what people are going through.
 We are lucky that Nadia survived (and escaped) to tell her story, but she is here to remind us all that not every woman, man, and child gets that opportunity.
 My top pick for February.

 “At 28, Stephanie Land’s plans of breaking free from the roots of her hometown to chase her dreams of attending a university and becoming a writer, were cut short when a summer fling turned into an unexpected pregnancy.
 She turned to housekeeping to make ends meet, and with a tenacious grip on her dream to provide her daughter the very best life possible, Stephanie worked days and took classes online to earn a college degree, and began to write relentlessly.
+This was the decision Stephanie decided to make to have her child, even if it meant working all the hours of the day.
+Many others turn to The Ultimate Guide To Placing Your Child for Adoption if they were to get pregnant unexpectedly, however, this wasn’t the move Stephanie wanted to make.
+She instead chose to have her child, and do everything she possibly could to provide for her.
 Her compassionate, unflinching writing as a journalist gives voice to the “servant” worker, and those pursuing the American Dream from below the poverty line.
 Maid is Stephanie’s story, but it’s not her alone.
 It is an inspiring testament to the strength, determination, and ultimate triumph of the human spirit.”

 I first heard of Stephanie Land’s debut book, Maid, on Instagram.
 Literally, everyone was reading it.
 So, I decided to select it as my Book of the Month pick and I have to say – I am so happy I did.
 Maid is a quick read, but one that leaves a huge impact.
 Stephanie’s story gives shape to the daily life of someone living within poverty.
 It’s incredible to listen to her story of strength as she fights each day to provide for her and her daughter.
 It also illustrates the social impact of being poor and how we as a society need to do better when it comes to the treatment of those who are less fortunate.